Infinitely divisible priors for multivariate survival functions: IDEM priors

 \subsection{Building tractable IDEM priors from simple building blocks}

 Since IDRMs can be quite complicated objects, it is natural to ask whether one can construct such random measures based on simpler building blocks.
-Theoretically the answer is simple.
+Theoretically, the answer is simple.
 Due to Theorem \ref{thmidrandmeasurelevykhintchine} we simply need to look at PRMs on $M_d^0$ to construct all IDRMs.
-However, in practice, PRMs on $M_d^0$ are not very convenient to model and one might ask the question whether one can obtain IDRMs by simple transformations of more convenient classes of IDRMs, e.g.\ such as CRMs.
+However, in practice, PRMs on $M_d^0$ are not very convenient to model and one might ask the question whether one can obtain IDRMs by simple transformations of tractable subclasses of IDRMs, e.g.\ such as CRMs.

 It is not hard to see that the property of infinite divisibility is preserved under many natural operations on measures, such as integration.
 The difficult part is to retain tractable Lévy characteristics, which is especially important, since we will later see that tractable Lévy characteristics are the central ingredient for obtaining tractable formulas for the posterior.
 Here, we extend results on transformations of univariate infinitely divisible processes from \cite{brueckexactsim2022,brueckmaischerer2023} to multivariate IDRMs to retain infinite divisibility together with tractable Lévy characteristics.
 In practice one might concatenate several of these operations to obtain a suitable IDEM prior with tractable Lévy characteristics.